jimratliff/GenoMac-user/README.md

 the repo from the CLI, you would need to change the repo from https to SSH, which can be done via `git remote set-url origin git@github.com:OWNER/REPOSITORY.git`.
 (Use `git remote -v` to clarify the syntax for your repo.)

-### This repo supplies the dotfiles that that help to configure some of the user’s software
+### This repo supplies “dotfiles” that help to configure some of the user’s software

 This repository is intended to be used with [GNU Stow](https://www.gnu.org/software/stow/), which is installed by the GenoMac-system repo.